Looking for a brief history of Vatican City?

 Italy agreed to recognize Vatican City as a sovereign nation, independent of Italy, with the pope as its head of state.

 Italy financially compensated the new city-state with money and property in other parts of Rome, and also provided them with a train station, telephone and telegraph office, radio station, and post office.

-Italy adopted many rules of the Church as Italian law.
-These included marriage laws and religious teaching in public schools.
+Italy adopted many rules of the Church as Italian law, including marriage laws and religious teaching in public schools.

-The Italian government in turn had hoped that the accord would diminish the role of the pope as temporal ruler.
-Clearly this did not turn out to be the case, as the pope today is considered a world leader with considerable influence and clout.
+The Italian government had hoped that the accord would diminish the role of the pope as temporal ruler.
+Clearly this did not turn out to be the case, as the pope today is considered a world leader with considerable influence.